wmleler/jacktrip/README.md

+IMPOERTANT NOTE!
+This file has been incorporated into the JackTrip Virtual Device software, so there is no longer any need to manually incorporate it yourself.

 This file is to make your Raspberry Pi running the JackTrip disk image from the JackTrip Foundation accept most USB connected audio adapters, interfaces, or mixers.
 The jacktrip-init.sh file in this repository replaces the file of the same name